Doing an Internship for Academic Credit

 Find an Internship

 Begin looking for an internship several months before you hope to begin.
 Many of our faculty member are great resources for helping students find internships.
 Be sure that you build a relationship with a faculty member or two in your area of study and begin talking with them about internship contacts.
 They can also send out a resume for you on your behalf.
 The Director of External Relations is the main contact in the College of Business Administration for internships.
-You can schedule a time to meet with Page Bowden and also look for frequent emails from her office about opportunities that are available.
 Talk with the appropriate faculty member listed below, based on your major, to let them know you are interested in finding an internship and provide the faculty member with a copy of your resume.
 You should also look for internship postings on the CBA Internship Listings, EAGLElink and visit Career and Civic Engagement to get assistance.

 Understand How it Works and What is Required